 Considering that this article is quite long, we created several main categories to help you navigate better.

-This is Dong Kyu aka Calligraphy DK and I am happy to finally share my tutorial on how to get started with iPad Lettering in 2019.
+This is Dong Kyu aka Calligraphy DK and I am happy to finally share my tutorial on how to get started with iPad Lettering.